szunez/legal-tools/README.md

 # A Docker LAMP server and Excel tool
-A starter template if you want to get up and running quickly with php/mysql/apache in Docker The spreadsheet includesa  VBA macros for data processing from Harris County District Court records.
+The server uses php/mysql/apache in Docker

+The spreadsheet includes a VBA macros for data processing from Harris County District Court records.

 NOTE: This workflow was designed for Criminal offense tracking.
 The format for Civil cases is different regarding the number of data points.

 # starting